pedrohasantiago/self_modifying_code/README.md

 # self_modifying_code
-A program that changes its own source code during runtime.
+I wanted to know if Cpython allows a program to modify its own source code.
+Answer: it does.
+You can read the source code during runtime, modify it, interpret it, and save it so that it runs differently the next time.